Bhunu: Later life

-Ngwane died in December 1899 while dancing the sacred incwala ceremony at the age of 23.
+Bhunu died in December 1899 while dancing the sacred incwala ceremony at the age of 23.
 His death was speculated to be of poisoning and was not announced to the nation until the ceremony was over.
-The Swazi council then chose his wife Lomawa Ndwandwe and their four-month-old son Nkhotfotjeni to be Queen Mother and King.
+The Swazi council then chose his wife Lomawa Ndwandwe and their four-month-old son Sobhuza II to be Queen Mother and King.
 Sobhuza would remain as king-in-waiting until 1921 after a long regency of his grandmother Labotsibeni and his uncle Prince Malunge.
-Mahlokohla left Swaziland in an uncertain state but had led it as a stable country from a protectorate to short-lived independence (1899–1903).
+Bhunu left Swaziland in an uncertain state but had led it as a stable country from a protectorate to short-lived independence (1899–1903).
 His son Sobhuza would rule Swaziland for 82 years and become the longest verifiable reigning monarch in history.